|The Frankfurt-Tipp rating:|

 Alain Wapler (Fabrice Luchini) lives for his work.
-He rushes from one appointment to the next, leisure is a foreign word for him.
-He accepts the fact that he has completely alienated himself from his daughter as well as the very unhealthy physical strain.
-One day he receives a receipt for it: a stroke forces him to his knees, speech and memory disorders make it almost impossible to "continue like this".
-But Alain fights her way back into life with the help of the young speech therapist Jeanne (Leïla Bekhti).
-But his intention to get back at the forefront of his work and to spend more time with his daughter turns out to be more difficult than expected…
+He rushes from one appointment to the next, free time is a foreign word to him.
+He accepts the fact that he is completely estranged from his daughter, as well as the very unhealthy physical strain.
+One day he gets the receipt for it: A stroke brings him to his knees, speech and memory disorders make it almost impossible to continue.
+But Alain fights his way back into life with the help of the young speech therapist Jeanne (Leïla Bekhti).
+But his plan to both get back on top at work and spend more time with his daughter turns out to be harder than he thought.

-Luchini is supported by a well chosen ensemble.
-Especially Leïla Bekhti as speech therapist Jeanne has the sympathies of the audience quickly on her side.
-The small side story about a possible romance between her and Alain's nurse is very charmingly realized and just makes the viewer happy.
-This actually also applies to the dramaturgy of the film, even though it seems a bit constructed in the last act.
-The last conflict between Alain and his daughter is unbelievably predictable and unfortunately also very unimaginative.
-But somehow it's hard to blame the movie for such weaknesses.
+Luchini is supported by a well-chosen ensemble.
+Leïla Bekhti as speech therapist Jeanne, in particular, quickly has the audience's sympathies on her side.
+The little subplot about a possible romance between her and Alain's nurse is very charmingly realized and just makes the audience happy.
+This actually also applies to the dramaturgy of the film, even if it seems a bit contrived, especially in the last act.
+The final conflict between Alain and his daughter is incredibly predictable and unfortunately also arguably unimaginative.
+Yet somehow it's hard to resent the film for such weaknesses.

 Surely, a great masterpiece The Second Life of Monsieur Alain really isn't.
 The story is told too much along the same lines for that.
 But honestly, that's exactly why the film works so well.
 It's just nice and offers an entertaining escape from reality with nice feel-good moments.
 Some viewers might miss the depth, but those who just want to feel good and who like French entertainment cinema of the light kind will be well served here.
 That's exactly why it gets a more than deserved: Worth seeing!